Capturing the beauty and individuality of birds in woodblock prints.

 As a pet owner and birder, I observe distinct personalities in my avian subjects.
 It is because they are such complex creatures that I choose to anthropomorphize them.
 The color and patterning of their plumage combined with their transient way of life inspires me to illustrate their forms in both figurative and abstract compositions. – Lyell Castonguay

-Lyell Castonguay is a printmaker creating narrative woodcuts that incorporate transparent colors and complex, hand carved patterning.
+Lyell Castonguay is a printmaker creating narrative woodblock prints that incorporate transparent colors and complex, hand carved patterning.
 Castonguay’s current body of work depicts the familiar imagery of birds in portraiture and masses, but they are distorted into allegorical beasts.
-The artist’s interest in avian subjects began six years ago when he was given two juvenile society finches.
+The artist’s interest in avian subjects when he was given two juvenile society finches.
 As they grew, he became fascinated with them.
 Castonguay eagerly observed them communicating with one another and watched them huddle together in the nest.
 These unassuming finches prompted an ongoing series focused on the emotional variety of birds, including: ferocity, restlessness, and uncertainty.
 Depictions of animals by artists such as Baskin, Frasconi, and Audubon have been a guiding force in this project’s development.
 Ultimately, Castonguay hopes to compile his growing bestiary of larger than life birds into a publication.

 To learn more about Lyell and his artistic practice read the following interview conducted by Emily Liu of The University of Queensland.